How to choose the appropriate legal structure for a startup in Spain

 A legal structure for starting a company in Spain represents the formal framework a company adopts, influencing various factors such as:

-• Initial Capital Requirements: Certain legal forms mandate a minimum investment.
+• Initial capital requirements: Certain legal forms mandate a minimum investment.

 Common legal forms in Spain